dmm1/Ecosphere/README.md

 - **Python**: The primary programming language used in this project.
 Python is renowned for its simplicity and readability, making it a popular choice for web development.

-- **Django Framework**: The backbone of the CRM app, chosen for its strength and scalability in customer data management.
+- **Django Framework and API**: The backbone of the CRM app, chosen for its strength and scalability in customer data management.

 - **Django User Management**: Utilizes Django’s native user management to afford a secure environment for user activities.

 - **MYSQL Storage**: Employs an MYSQL database for efficient handling and access to customer data.
+For development a SQLite DB is used.

-- **Frontend Design**: Crafted with HTML and CSS for a visually engaging and user-friendly interface
+- **Frontend Design**: Crafted with HTML and CSS for a visually engaging and user-friendly interface, paired with ajax and htmlx.

 ## Upcoming Features for V1.0
 Future updates will focus on enhancing the user interface for a more engaging and efficient experience.
 Anticipated upgrades include:

-- **Account Management**: Users can update their personal account details.
-- Introducing a **search** function for pinpointing specific customer entries.
 - Adding a password reset feature for user convenience.
 - Incorporating email notifications for real-time alerts and communications.
 - Make the registration page optional for the Admin, allow or deny new Registrations.